 In response, I designed SurePay, our escrow service that positions Voices.com as the trusted intermediary protecting buyers and sellers.
 In this case, the buyer is the client, often a creative producer at an advertising agency, and the seller is the voice talent.
 For first time users, neither party knows each other.
 By facilitating the auditioning, hiring, payment and file delivery we now provided a true end-to-end service.

-Our clients work with us in one of two ways – self service and full service.
-In a self service mode, clients post jobs and review audio auditions and proposals from talent.
+Our clients work with us in one of two ways – Self Service and Professional Service.
+In a Self Service mode, clients post jobs and review audio auditions and proposals from talent.
 The talent quote on the job, for instance, $500.
 Our clients pay an additional 20% on top of the talent’s quote for the use of the platform and for escrow services.
 In this example of a $500 talent quote, with the additional 20% fee, the total the client would pay is $600.
 Voices.com holds the funds in an escrow account until the work is complete.
 Once the talent uploads the files and they are approved by the client, payment is released.
 Voice talent are paid on a weekly basis.

 More than 250,000 transactions have been completed to date, and in that time, we have never missed a payment to a talent.
 Even in cases when things like credit card fraud occur, we’ve still paid the voice talent.
 In short, this is a rock-solid system that has proven its worth to both parties for the security, simplicity, and ease that it offers.

-For Full Service projects, a team of Account Managers serve as the dedicated point of contact, scoping work, quoting on projects, and managing the process from start to finish.
+For Professional Service projects, a team of Account Managers serve as the dedicated point of contact, scoping work, quoting on projects, and managing the process from start to finish.

 And again, just as with Self Service, talent quoting on the project should always quote what they want to get paid, and if they are the one chosen to complete the work, they always get paid what they quoted.

-For some clients, Full Service is the only way they want to work, and we’re happy to provide this valuable service to them.
+For some clients, Professional Service is the only way they want to work, and we’re happy to provide this valuable service to them.